realA10001986/Time-Circuits-Display/README.md

 - Support for external fake "power switch"
 - Support for externally triggered time travel, with selectable delay
 - Support for external display acting as Speedometer, used in time travel sequences
+- Support for external GPS receiver module, used as time source, and for speed to be displayed on speedo display
 - Support for external temperature sensor to display temperature on speedo display while idle
 - Built-in installer for default audio files in addition to OTA firmware updates
 - etc